heitorfr/ios-image-editor/README.md

 The bounds for image scaling.
 If not defined, image zoom is unlimited.

 #### checkBounds
-Set to true to bound the image transform so that you dont' get a black backround on the resulting image.
+Set to true to bound the image transform so that you dont' get a color of backround view on the resulting image.

 #### panEnabled, rotateEnabled, scaleEnabled, tapToResetEnabled
 BOOL property to enable/disable specific gestures